yalexand/ALYtools/README.md

 # OPT_ZFish_Embryo Application

-This application was used in the article "Smad4 controls signaling robustness and embryo morphogenesis by playing distinct roles in the Nodal and BMP pathways" by Guglielmi et al (in press).
+The application analyzes 3D embryo morphology by OPT data.
+It was reported in [this article](https://doi.org/10.1038/s41467-021-26486-3).
 In order to run Demo version, -
 ```
 - run Matlab file ALYtools.m
 - choose "Settings->Application->OPT_ZFish_Embryo"